 The following two tabs change content below.

 Social media is my passion.
 And my job.
 I've built a thriving social media platform of over 1,000,000 followers.
 Co-author of The Art of Social Media: Power Tips for Power Users with Guy Kawasaki.
-Social media is my passion.
-And my job.
 I'm here sharing my professional experience working day to day in the trenches of social media, marketing, and blogging.
 I work with global brands and leaders in the social media sphere every day.
 I've spearheaded successful social-media campaigns for Motorola, Audi, Google, and Virgin as well as having been a brand ambassador for Kimpton Hotels.
 I work with the best brands and make them even better!
 I'll share tips and tricks, provide positive inspiration and answer social media questions through the content that I create and curate.
 What sets me apart?
 I'm an innovative idea girl that follows through and gets the job done.
 Social media is my career, not just a hobby.